surajpadhy30/SurajPadhy-OOPsLabSolution/README.md

 # SurajPadhy-OOPsLabSolution
 EmailPasswordGeneration java application:
-You are an IT Support Administrator and are charged with the task of creating credentials for new hires:
+You are an IT Support Administrator and are charged with the task of creating credentials for new hires

 Your application should do the following: